Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Experimental Evaluation

-We use the \textsc{StudentSyn} benchmark from \cite{DBLP:journals/corr/abs-2205-01265} which is aligned with our problem setup and objective.
-It was developed to evaluate student's attempt synthesis methods in the visual block-based programming \textit{Hour of Code: Maze Challenge by Code.org} (HoCMaze) \cite{HOC}.
-This is a challenging benchmark for automated methods, evidenced by the huge performance gap between human tutors and methods proposed in \cite{DBLP:journals/corr/abs-2205-01265}.
-We propose our LLM-SS framework aiming to bridge this gap.
+We use the \textsc{StudentSyn} benchmark from \cite{DBLP:journals/corr/abs-2205-01265}, designed to evaluate student's attempt synthesis methods in the visual block-based programming domain of \textit{Hour of Code: Maze Challenge by Code.org} (HoCMaze) \cite{hourofcode_maze}.
+This programming domain has been popularly used in several existing works \cite{DBLP:conf/lats/PiechSHG15,DBLP:conf/edm/EfremovGS20,DBLP:conf/nips/AhmedCEFGRS20,DBLP:journals/corr/abs-2205-01265}.
+Figure \ref{fig:problem-setup} shows an example of task $T^{\reference}$ along with a solution $C^*_{T^{\reference}}$ -- a task in HoCMaze is specified by a visual grid containing an avatar (blue arrow), a goal (red star), and some walls (gray cells); a solution code brings the avatar to the goal's location while avoiding hitting the walls. \textsc{StudentSyn} is a challenging benchmark for our problem setup, as evidenced by the huge performance gap between human tutors and automated methods proposed in \cite{DBLP:journals/corr/abs-2205-01265}.

-\textbf{Benchmark scenarios.} This benchmark comprises two reference tasks (corresponding to Maze\#4 and Maze\#18 from HoCMaze \cite{HOC}), three target tasks associated with each reference task, six types of student misconceptions, and two students per type.
-Each student has one coding attempt on each task.
-We re-use the sampled benchmark instances from \cite{DBLP:journals/corr/abs-2205-01265} having 18 generative scenarios (3 target task $\times$ 6 students) for each reference task.
+\textbf{Benchmark scenarios.} This benchmark comprises two reference tasks $T^{\reference}$, namely HoCMaze-4 and HoCMaze-18~\cite{hourofcode_maze}, and three target tasks $T^{\target}$ associated with each reference task.
+In our illustration of problem setup in Figure \ref{fig:problem-setup}, we use HoCMaze-18 as $T^{\reference}$.
+The benchmark considers six types of misconceptions, such as confusion between left/right directions when turning, writing repetitive turn commands, and ignoring the If-Else/While structure.
+The benchmark provides a set of scenarios comprising a student $\student\!$ with a specific misconception, one coding attempt $C^{\student}_{T^{\reference}}$ on each reference task, and the \student's attempt on each target task $C^{\student}_{T^{\target}}$ serving as a ground-truth.
+In total, we evaluate on these $36$ scenarios ( $2 \ T^{\reference} \times 3 \ T^{\target} \times 6 \ \student$).

+\looseness-1\textbf{Dataset for fine-tuning.} Along with benchmark scenarios, \cite{DBLP:journals/corr/abs-2205-01265} also provides a synthetic dataset consisting of (task, solution) pairs, where tasks are similar to either HoCMaze-4 or HoCMaze-18.
+Here, task similarity is measured conceptually by edit distance in solution codes.
+This synthetic dataset was created and used for pre-training models introduced in \cite{DBLP:journals/corr/abs-2205-01265}.
+In our framework, we will use it to fine-tune a base LLM to boost its domain expertise.
+In total, there are $10,000$ training tasks and $500$ validation tasks for HoCMaze-4, and $40,000$ training tasks and $500$ validation tasks for HoCMaze-18.